26 Mar

 What is an RTO Student Management System?

-An RTO student management system (SMS) is a platform used to manage the full training lifecycle, including enrolments, delivery, compliance, and reporting.
+An RTO student management system is a platform used to manage the full training lifecycle, from enrolments and delivery through to compliance reporting and financials.

 Core functions typically include: